 Belmore Home is exemplary for its strikingly simple, minimalist concept and form.
 The one-bedroom, one-bathroom pavilion sits on a hardwood deck and is clad in timber board and battens.
 It’s a modest sized dwelling, often the case in prefab cabins, but the open plan of the living areas, along with the generous ceiling height makes it highly efficient and extremely comfortable.
 Full-height double glazed doors open out to the north-facing deck and so the interior also receives plenty of natural light.
 But it’s the warm plywood-lined walls that make this project so memorable, providing a perfectly neutral background for the client’s stylishly Scandinavian, modernist-inspired aesthetic.

 St Andrews Beach House, Prebuilt

-Prebuilt’s prefab houses are designed by their partner architects Pleysier Perkins and built in the factory in a matter of weeks then installed on-site in a few days.
+Prebuilt’s prefab homes are designed by their partner architects Pleysier Perkins and built in the factory in a matter of weeks then installed on-site in a few days.
 Their recently completed St Andrews Beach House on the Mornington Peninsula is embedded within its rugged sand dune location, providing the clients with a perfect sanctuary.
 The project’s robust materiality protects it from the harsh southerly winds blowing across Bass Strait, while generous glazing means they can still enjoy views of the surrounding coastal landscape.
-Prebuilt has a green approach that informs all areas of construction, from utilising plantation and recycled timber and water-saving plumbing fittings to offering clients grey-water recycling systems and solar hot water.
+Prebuilt has a green approach that informs all areas of construction in modular homes and prefab homes, from utilising plantation and recycled timber and water-saving plumbing fittings to offering clients grey-water recycling systems and solar hot water.